 LEAGUE OF NATIONS

 The League Of Nations functioned throughout World War II but before or during the war did little to prevent the conflict.
 The League was kept going in a few rooms in the Palais des Nations in Geneva, under the direction of one-time Irish journalist, Sean Lister, acting as secretary-general with a staff of about 100.
 With very little funds, even the Swiss stopped their modest contribution, the League's radio station was closed down.
 In 1942,the majority of German people, decided through a plebiscite, to withdraw from the The League of Nations.
-Its successor, The United Nations, came into being at a session in the San Francisco Opera House.
+Its successor, The United Nations, came into being at a session in the San Francisco Opera House on January 26, 1945, and was signed by 50 nations.
 Lister and a small delegation from the League attended but were made to feel unwanted and given seats in the back row.
 Returning to Geneva, a final assembly was held at which the League Of Nations passed into history on April 19, 1946.

 EMBARRASSING SWASTIKA TREES